A cubical Rips construction

 As there is no cancellation, $J$ is a rank-2 free group.
 By Lemma~\ref{lem:freemaln}, to prove that $J$ is malnormal it suffices to show that $J$ is isolated and malnormal on generators.
 The choice of the $\beta_i, \beta'_i$ implies in particular that $a$ and $b$ are not proper powers, and this implies in turn that $J$ is isolated, since $F$ is free.
 We now show that $J$ is malnormal on generators.
 Consider a conjugate $a^g=(h_1 \beta_1 \ldots h_k \beta_k)^g$ where $g \notin J$ (the case of $b^g$ is analogous).
 Since $g \notin J$, $g$ cannot be written as a non-trivial product of powers of $a$ and $b$ and their inverses.
 If $g$ cannot be written as a subword of a product of $a$'s and $b$'s and their inverses, then $a^g$ cannot be an element of $J$ as there will be no cancellation.
 The choice of $a$ and $b$ implies that no cyclic permutation of $a$, $b$, their product or their proper powers lies in $J$, so no conjugate of $a$ by a subword of a product of $a$'s and $b$'s and their inverses lies in $J$.

 Finally, consider a conjugate $h^g_i$ of $h_i$.
-Since $F$ is free, it follows that $g$ must be a subword of some $j \in J$, and even in this case $h^g_i$ can only be a (non-trivial) cyclic permutation of of $a$, $b$, their product or their proper powers, but no such cyclic permutation is an element of $J$, so $J$ intersects all conjugates of $h_i$'s trivially. \end{proof}
+If $\langle h^g_i \rangle\cap J$ is non-trivial, then since $F$ is free, it follows that $g$ must be a subword of some $j \in J$, and even in this case $h^g_i$ can only be a (non-trivial) cyclic permutation of of $a$, $b$, their product or their proper powers, but no such cyclic permutation is an element of $J$, so $J$ intersects all conjugates of $h_i$'s trivially. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem:cylics}] It suffices to show that $G$ contains a malnormal quasiconvex free subgroup $J$ of arbitrarily high rank, for then if $J=\langle a_1, \ldots, a_k, b_1, \ldots, b_k\rangle$, the collection $\{H_1, \ldots, H_k\}$ where $H_i=\langle a_i,b_i \rangle$ is also malnormal and quasiconvex.
 For this, it suffices to show that $G$ contains a malnormal quasiconvex free group $J$ of \emph{some} rank $\geq 2$.
 Indeed, for any $n \in \integers$, $J$ contains infinitely many subgroups of rank $n$, all of which are malnormal and quasiconvex.